What Is a UX Researcher? How to Get the Job

 Volunteer your UX research skills for a local small business or non-profit user research sessions to build your experience.
 Online user experience communities are often available to help match your skills with a mentor and begin to build your network within this industry.

 Join a hackathon team.
 Put your UX research skills to work by joining one of these fast-paced, competitive software development events.
-It's a great way to network with other UX and design professionals while collaborating on a project for your portfolio.
-Browse sites like hackathon.io or the Hackathon Hackers Facebook group to find a team to join, build your network, and learn about events online or in your area.
+It's a great way to network with other UX and design professionals whilst collaborating on a project for your portfolio.
+Browse sites like hackathon.com or Smart India Hackathon to build your network and learn about events online or in your area.

 Speaking of portfolios, your portfolio demonstrates your skills and experience to potential employers, making it a key element of your application.
 As you take classes, complete projects, or volunteer your time, keep track of your work and include your best and most recent projects in your portfolio.